thomasegense/bigmathfast/README.md

 ## Factorization
 For numbers less than 22 digits the PollardRho algoritm is used.
 For numbers larger than 22 digits the algorithm will use ECM/Siqs.

-It is the same algorithm decribed here and by same auhor: https://www.alpertron.com.ar/ECM.HTM
+The ECM/Siqs implementation is the same algorithm decribed here and by same auhor: https://www.alpertron.com.ar/ECM.HTM

+Factorization time depends on the size of the second largest primefactor.
+If the second largest primefactor has over 45 digits the factorization can take many days.
+See the benchmark tests below.

 Usage: